StevenKehrli/Trelnex/README.md

 &nbsp;

-### InMemoryCommandProvider
+### InMemoryDataProvider

-`InMemoryCommandProvider` is an `ICommandProvider` that uses memory as a temporary backing store.
+`InMemoryDataProvider` is an `IDataProvider` that uses memory as a temporary backing store.
 It does not provide persistence.
 It is intended to assist development and testing of their business logic.

-#### InMemoryCommandProvider - Dependency Injection
+#### InMemoryDataProvider - Dependency Injection

-The `AddInMemoryCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate will configure any necessary [Command Providers](#icommandprovider) for the application.
+The `AddInMemoryDataProviders` method takes a `Action<IDataProviderOptions>` `configureDataProviders` delegate.
+This delegate will configure any necessary [Data Providers](#idataprovider) for the application.

-In this example, we configure a command provider for the `IUser` interface and its `User` DTO.
+In this example, we configure a data provider for the `IUser` interface and its `User` DTO.

 ```csharp
     public static void Add(